uri11sovran/SudokuProject/README.md

 # SudokuProject
-Had problems with last git repository so i open a new one.
+Had problems with last git repository that i wasn't able to fix so i opened a new one.